 While the plan must still be financially responsible, this new mandate replaces the previous commitment to a break-even mandate.

-Building on the themes identified through the Visioning process, the Province has established the following principles to guide the Comprehensive Community Planning process:
+Building on the themes identified through the Visioning process, the Province has established the following principles to guide the master planning process:

 - Partner with kʷikʷəƛ̓əm First Nation through a reconciliation-based approach

 - Create an integrated community of mental health excellence

 - Engage with the site’s pre- and post-colonial history